From Static Chatbots to Agentic AI: What the Next Wave of Automation Means for Your Business

 - Agents that monitor key metrics, investigate anomalies, and generate narratives explaining what changed and why.

-- Self‑serve data assistants that handle routine reporting and dashboard updates.
+- Self‑serve data assistants that handle routine reporting and dashboard updates, freeing analysts for higher-order work.

-The common pattern is simple: whenever you see humans spending time moving data between systems, following repetitive rules, or coordinating predictable workflows, there is likely a role for an agentic solution.
+The common pattern is simple: wherever humans spend significant time moving data between systems, following repetitive rules, or coordinating predictable workflows, there is likely a role for an agentic solution.

 Design principles for deploying agentic AI safely